 We receive compensation for some links on this blog and are always grateful if you use these links to support our content.
 Any opinions expressed in this post are our own, and have not been reviewed, approved, sponsored, or endorsed by our advertising partners unless otherwise specifically noted.

-I’ve always thought men had it much easier when it came to professional dress.
+I’ve always thought men had it much easier when it came to professional clothing.

 When it comes to professional clothing for women, its tougher.
-While I’ve long cultivated great capsule lists to help me pack for work (and leisure) trips, I’ve still struggled to put together a long-lasting quality professional wardrobe.
+I’ve long cultivated great capsule lists to help me pack for work (and leisure) trips.
+B I’ve still struggled to put together a long-lasting quality professional wardrobe.

-Many years ago, I had a mini-wardrobe made in Bangkok with a great tailor (wool suits, silk blouses, dresses with matching jackets, crisp French cuff shirts, mix and match separates) and it served me well.
-But I got bored with the pieces (and admittedly gained a size too) so those sit lovingly wrapped in tissue in an under-bed box waiting to come out for another day.
+Many years ago, I had a mini-wardrobe made in Bangkok with a great tailor.
+Wool suits, silk blouses, dresses with matching jackets, crisp French cuff shirts, mix and match separates – they all served me well.
+But I got bored with the pieces so those sit lovingly wrapped in tissue in an under-bed box waiting to come out for another day.

 It sounded easy enough – and I was lured by the beautiful styles I saw on the website.
-But pieces ranging (on average) from $110-$295 are not something I shop for on whimsy so I held back waiting for some sign from the universe.
+But pieces ranging (on average) from $110-$295 are not something I shop for on whimsy.
+I held back waiting for some sign from the universe.

 I signed up for a private appointment to come shop on a Friday evening after work.
-(Signs 1 and 2 that the brand might be a good match – they picked a higher-end hotel in the center of the professional universe in Dallas and they scheduled private appointments (several times that meshed with my own calendar were already gone when I booked, a good sign too).
+Sign 1 that the brand might be a good match – they picked a higher-end hotel in the center of the professional universe in Dallas.
+Sign 2 – they scheduled private appointments.

-Hanna emailed to confirm my appointment a couple of days out and also encouraged me to bring friends with me, promising featherweight silk scarves for all of us if my friends came.
+My new personal stylist, Hanna, emailed to confirm my appointment a couple of days out.
+She also encouraged me to bring friends with me, promising featherweight silk scarves for all of us if my friends came.
 I grabbed two girlfriends and convinced them to join me for shopping.
-I think all of us were skeptical after doing online boxes like Stitch Fix (while I like and have shopped with Stitch Fix several times, I haven’t always been impressed with the quality and have yet to find anything that I would wear professionally from the boxes I’ve received).
+We all were skeptical after doing online boxes like Stitch Fix.
+I haven’t always been impressed with the quality of the clothing.
+I also have yet to find anything that I would wear professionally from the boxes I’ve received.

-At the end of it all, I ordered two jackets, a skirt, a dress, and three tops – a small investment, but I was thrilled with each and every piece.
-I put several more on my wish list for future orders or bento boxes.
-As we wrapped up our purchases (yes, we all shopped!) we had a chance to chat more with the stylists and learn a bit more about the brand.
+At the end of it all, I ordered two jackets, a skirt, a dress, and three tops.
+This was a small investment, but I was thrilled with each and every piece.
+I put several more on my wish list for future orders or Bento Boxes.
+As we wrapped up our purchases (yes, we all shopped!) we had a chance to chat more with the stylists.
+This allowed us to learn a bit more about the brand.

-I found myself most impressed by the workmanship – details like dress shields, handpicked hems, French seams, and snap-in shoulder pads reminded me of my grandmother’s couture pieces.
+I found myself most impressed by the workmanship.
+Details like dress shields, handpicked hems, French seams, and snap-in shoulder pads reminded me of my grandmother’s couture pieces.
 The conservative but on-trend color palette is designed to make dressing or packing easy.
-And most of all, the pieces are designed with a boardroom in mind – no peek-a-boo bra straps or cleavage or risque hems – truly fashionable professional clothing for women at last!
+And most of all, the pieces are designed with a boardroom in mind.
+That means no peek-a-boo bra straps or cleavage or risque hems.
+This brand delivers truly fashionable professional clothing for women at last!